Sanitation

 To request spraying call Putnam County Mosquito Control at (386) 329-0397 Monday thru Friday between the hours of 8:30am and 5pm.

-Service requests are assigned location numbers and GPS codes for mapping and tracking .
-Service requests confirming the presence of standing water are investigated immediately for remediation and larviciding.
+Service requests are logged into a database and also assigned location numbers and GPS codes for mapping and tracking .
+Service requests confirming the presence of standing water are investigated for remediation and larviciding.

 Remediation may require the draining of artificial breeding containers such as birdbaths or boats, the treating of contaminated swimming pools, the cutting of tall grass, or the removal of tires or yard trash.
 Source reduction activities, such as the clearing of blocked roadside ditches and culverts, may also require assistance from other Putnam County agencies.